rapax87/my-react-game/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 Follow https://serverless-stack.com/chapters/deploy-to-s3.html to deploy react to S3.

+Create a S3 bucket, enable web hosting, then copy build/ to this bucket

+`aws s3 sync build/ s3://games-app-client`

 ## Learn More